H.R. 3898 - PERMIT Act

 | 35 | Version 1 | Levin (CA) | Democrat | Prohibits this Act from taking effect until the Assistant Secretary of the Army for Civil Works rescinds the memorandum stifling clean energy permitting. | Submitted |

-| 36 | Version 1 | Biggs (AZ) | Republican | Amends the definition of “prior converted cropland” under the Waters of the United States rule by striking “five years” and inserting “ten years.” | Submitted |
+| 36 | Version 1 | Biggs (AZ), Crane (AZ), Gosar (AZ) | Republican | Amends the definition of “prior converted cropland” under the Waters of the United States rule by striking “five years” and inserting “ten years.” | Made in Order |

-| 37 | Version 1 | Biggs (AZ) | Republican | Directs the Forest Service and Bureau of Land Management to identify parcels of federal land suitable for aquifer recharge projects and requires the agencies to establish clear, expedited permitting pathways. | Submitted |
+| 37 | Version 2 | Biggs (AZ), Crane (AZ), Gosar (AZ) | Republican | Revised Directs the Secretary of the Army, acting through the Chief of Engineers, to identify parcels of federal land suitable for aquifer recharge projects and requires the agencies to establish clear, expedited permitting pathways. | Made in Order |

-| 38 | Version 1 | Biggs (AZ) | Republican | Requires the Forest Service and Bureau of Land Management to map parcels of federal land suitable for brackish groundwater extraction and desalination facilities and mandates the agencies to create streamlined permitting processes for the development of brackish groundwater wells and inland desalination plants on those parcels. | Submitted |
+| 38 | Version 2 | Biggs (AZ), Crane (AZ), Gosar (AZ) | Republican | Revised Requires the Secretary of the Army, acting through the Chief of Engineers, to map parcels of federal land suitable for brackish groundwater extraction and desalination facilities, and mandates that the agencies create streamlined permitting processes for the development of brackish groundwater wells and inland desalination plants on those parcels. | Made in Order |

 | 39 | Version 1 | Wasserman Schultz (FL) | Democrat | This amendment would specify that nothing in the bill will remove the rights or protections from State, Local, or Tribal governments, as is already granted by law. | Submitted |